dotnet/docs/docs/csharp/language-reference/compiler-messages/constructor-errors.md

 - Copy constructors must be `public` or `protected` unless the type is [`sealed`](../keywords/sealed.md).
 - Copy constructors must call the `base()` copy constructor unless the base class is <xref:System.Object?displayProperty=nameWithType>.
-- Futhermore, the base type must have a copy constructor.
-This is always true for `record` types.
+- Furthermore, the base type must have a copy constructor. `record` types always have a copy constructor.

 ## Primary constructor syntax